Samuel-Osian-Andrews/GroupThink/readme.md

 ## Future plans

+-  Add `unify()` support for demographic comparison (comparing figures between factors such as age, sex, etc.)

 -  Add support for `stargazer` tables into `unify()`.

 -  Develop a separate function for analysing multiple choice data for data formats typical of exported survey data.

 ## Bug reports and feature requests